-Use the goodness-of-fit tests to determine whether the predicted probabilities deviate from the observed probabilities in a way that the multinomial distribution does not predict.
-The test is not useful when the number of distinct values is approximately equal to the number of observations, but the test is useful when you have multiple observations at the same values of the predictors.
-If the p-value for the goodness-of-fit test is lower than your chosen significance level, the predicted probabilities deviate from the observed probabilities in a way that the multinomial distribution does not predict.
-This list provides common reasons for the deviation:
+Use the goodness-of-fit tests to determine whether the predicted numbers of events deviate from the observed numbers of events in a way that the Poisson distribution does not predict.
+If the p-value for the goodness-of-fit test is lower than your chosen significance level, you can reject the null hypothesis that the Poisson distribution provides a good fit.
+This list provides common reasons for deviations:

 - Incorrect link function